 When my oldest son started eleventh grade of high school, one of the first things I got excited about was the fact he could now ask someone to the junior/senior prom.
-I watched all the adorable “prom proposals” and prom pictures on social media from friends for quite some time now, and I couldn’t wait for it to me MY turn.
+I had watched all the adorable “prom proposals” and prom pictures on social media from friends for quite some time, and I couldn’t wait for it to be MY turn.

-Together, my son and I would go tuxedo shopping, pick out the perfect corsage, decide what lovely restaurant he would take his date for dinner, and of course, we’d pour over viral YouTube clips of ingenious and creative prom proposals.
+I envisioned that my son and I — together — would go tuxedo shopping, pick out the perfect corsage, decide what lovely restaurant he would take his date for dinner, and of course, we’d pour over viral YouTube clips of ingenious and creative prom proposals.
 And then I’d help him execute the perfect one.
 She’d say yes, and the prom planning party could officially begin.

 So, when that following spring my son showed zero interest in the whole prom scene, I was shocked and saddened.
 Why didn’t he want to go?
 What was he afraid of?
 Doesn’t he know this is a big deal!
 He simply cannot miss this!
 Prom is the ultimate teenage rite of passage!